The DFRWS USA 2024 Conference will be held Tuesday, July 9 through Friday, July 12 as a hybrid event in Baton Rouge, Lousiana, USA.

 For out of state visitors, Baton Rouge Airport (BTR) is the closest airport and has the best ground transportation options to reach the conference.
 BTR airport is served by American, Delta, and United with direct flights from Atlanta (ATL), Charlotte (CLT), Dallas-Ft.
 Worth (DFW), Houston Intercontinental (IAH) and Washington DC (DCA).

-New Orleans Airport (MSY) has more accessibility but is about 75 minutes from Baton Rouge by car.
+New Orleans Airport (MSY) has more accessibility but is about 75 minutes from Baton Rouge by car via I-10 Interstate.
 There are several limited ground transportation options available.
-There are also some Train and Bus options available.
-For anyone who is driving LSU is located just off of I-10 the major interstate.
+There are also some train and bus options available, but they require interchanges and take a few hours.

 Participation